 We are required by law to maintain the privacy of your health information and to provide you notice of our legal duties and privacy practices with respect to your health information.
 We are also required to notify you of a breach of your unsecured health information.
 We will abide by the terms of this Notice.

 For Payment: We may use and disclose your health information to others so they will pay us or reimburse you for your treatment.
-For example, a bill may be sent to you, your insurance company, pharmacy benefit manager, or another third-party payer.
-The bill may contain information that identifies you, your diagnosis, and treatment or prescription medication used in the course of treatment.
+For example, a bill may be sent to you, your insurance company, pharmacy benefit manager or another third-party payer.
+The bill may contain information that identifies you, your diagnosis, and treatment or prescription medication used during treatment.
 We may tell your health plan about a prescription medication you are going to receive to obtain prior approval or to determine whether your health plan will cover the prescription medication.

-For Health Care Operations: We may use and disclose your health information in order to support our business activities.
+For Healthcare Operations: We may use and disclose your health information to support our business activities.
 These uses and disclosures are necessary to run the mail service pharmacy and make sure our patients receive quality care.
 For example, we may use your health information for quality assessment activities, reviewing the competence and qualifications of the pharmacists providing treatment to you, and for other essential activities.

 Individuals Involved in Your Care or Payment for Your Care and Notification: If you verbally agree to the use or disclosure and in certain other situations, we will make the following uses and disclosures of your health information.
-We may disclose health information to your family, friends, and anyone else you identify as involved in your medical care or who helps pay for your care that is relevant to that person’s involvement in your care or paying for your care.
+We may disclose to your family, friends, and anyone else you identify as involved in your medical care or who helps pay for your care, health information relevant to that person’s involvement in your care or paying for your care.
 We may also make these disclosures after your death.

 Law Enforcement: We may disclose your health information, within limitations, to law enforcement officials for several different purposes:

 - To comply with a court order, warrant, subpoena, summons or other similar process

 - To identify or locate a suspect, fugitive, material witness or missing person